dinoboards/dinoboards.github.io/msx-memory.md

 If you created more than one partition, you may need to use the [MAPDRV](https://github.com/dinoboards/Nextor/blob/v2.1/docs/Nextor%202.1%20User%20Manual.md#341-mapdrv-the-drive-mapping-tool) command to mount them.

-## Xmodem for SIO/2

-This version of the ROM image includes a very basic serial driver for the SIO/2 chip.

-By use of the included `xrecv2.com` application, files can be sent to your device using xmodem.

-The image has been compiled on the assumption that the second clock rate is set to 0.3072Mhz (equating to 19200)

-If you want to send files over a serial link you will need the RC2014 Dual serial module SIO/2.
-The Driver only uses the 2nd serial port - the first is unused.
-Configuring the 2nd Clock at 0.3072Mhz will map to a max and default baud rate of 19200.
-Please note that this mapping of clock frequency to baud rate is a little different than RomWBW configuration.
-At a clock of 0.3072Mhz, the software can select a baud rate of 19200, 9600 or 4800.

-*SIO/2 Driver versioning.
-Please note that for BIOS version 21-05-08, the dual serial clock rates were as per RomWBW - for 19200 Baud, select a clock of 1.2288Mhz.
-For build 2021-07-24 and after, follow settings as described above (eg: 0.3072Mhz => 19200)

 ## ROM Games

-Although this kit does not have a MSX cartridge slot, you can still play most games by using the utility `SROM`.
+If you have not built a system with a cartridge slot, you can still play most games by using the utility `SROM`.
 See the Author's page for more details https://www.louthrax.net/mgr/

 The `SROM` utility will load a ROM image and patch it as required, to allow it to run directly from RAM.